KenwoodFox/EG-110-linefollower/docs/presentations/MDS Final Presentation.md

    - The library was clunky, and poorly maintained.
 We ended up submitting an issue or two and a pull request on their upstream repo.
  - 3D printing is slow!
    - In total, the 3D printer ran for **55 hours** and used **940** grams in total producing our final prototype, this took forever!
+ - For this application, the huskylens performed **worse** than a properly tuned line tracker
+   - The huskylens performed worse, and was much harder to tune PID for, than a dedicated line following robot using IR and tape.

 # Questions